 To the fullest extent permitted by the DGCL, no director or officer of the Corporation shall be personally liable to the Corporation or to any of its stockholders for monetary damages for breach of fiduciary duty as a director or officer, notwithstanding any provision of law imposing such liability; provided, however, that to the extent required from time to time by applicable law, this Article VI shall not eliminate or limit the liability of a director or officer, as applicable, to the extent such liability is provided by applicable law, (i) for any breach of the director's or officer's duty of loyalty to the Corporation or its stockholders, (ii) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (iii) under Section 174 of Title 8 of the DGCL, or (iv) for any transactions from which the director or officer derived an improper personal benefit.
-Without limiting the effect of the preceding sentence, if the DGCL is hereafter amended to authorize the further elimination or limitation of the liability of a director or officer. then the liability of a director or officer of this Corporation shall be limited to the fullest extent permitted by the DGCL, as so amended.
-No amendment to or repeal of this Article VI shall apply to or have any effect on the liability or alleged liability of any director or officer for or with respect to any acts or omissions of such director or officer occurring prior to the effective date of such amendment or repeal.
+Without limiting the effect of the preceding sentence, if the DGCL is hereafter amended to authorize the further elimination or limitation of the liability of a director or officer, as so amended.
+No amendment to or repeal of this Article VI shall apply to or have any effect on the liability or alleged liability of any director or officer for or with respect to any acts or omissions of such director or officer or officer or officer for or with respect to any acts or omissions of such director or officer or officer or othe effective date of such amendment or repeal.